rndusr/torf-cli/README.rst

 torf-cli
 ========

-torf-cli is a command line tool that can create torrents and magnet links, dump the metainfo of a torrent, and edit existing torrents (e.g. to fix a typo) without having to hash all the pieces again.
+torf-cli is a command line tool that can create, read and edit torrent files and magnet URIs and verify that a file system path contains a torrent's data.

 The output is pleasant to read for humans or easy to parse with common CLI tools.